salimsaid/wp-nonces/README.md

 1. Download the library from bitbucket.
 2. `cd` into the library root.
-3. Install the latest version of wordpress and place it inside the wordpress directory
+3. Download the latest version of wordpress and copy all the contents of the downloaded wordpress into the library's wordpress directory.
 4. Make sure the wordpress folder is on the same level as the composer.json file
 5. Run `composer install`
 6. After composer finishes installing dependencies, you will have a vendor directory inside the library root folder